Hauran: Clan structure and geographic distribution

 Among the settled Bedouin are many Anizah tribesmen who made Daraa their home alongside the city's established agrarian clans.
 In addition, members of the Shammar Arab tribe from northeastern Syria have migrated to the city, mainly for economic reasons.

 Like the agrarian Sunni clans of the plains, the Druze in Jabal Hauran were traditionally organized in a hierarchical clan order that saw a disparity in the distribution of social influence and prestige.
 The Bani al-Atrash are the leading clan and predominate in some sixteen towns and villages, mostly in the southern parts of Jabal Hauran.
-In the northern parts, the Bani 'Amer predominate in eleven villages, while the other major clan in the northern Jabal Hauran was the Halabiya family.
+(Note: The localities inhabited by the Bani al-Atrash include the cities of al-Suwayda and Salkhad, and the villages of al-Annat, Anz, Awas, Dhibin, al-Ghariyah, al-Huwayyah, Ira, Malah, al-Qurayya, Qaysama, Rasas, Umm al-Rumman and 'Urman.)
+In the northern parts, the Bani 'Amer predominate in eleven villages, (Note: The localities inhabited by the Bani ‘Amer include Shahba, Amrah, Braykah, al-Buthainah, al-Hayyat, al-Hit, Mardak, al-Matunah, al-Suwaymrah and Ta'lah.) while the other major clan in the northern Jabal Hauran was the Halabiya family.
+(Note: The Halabiya predominate in the Wadi al-Liwa area, including al-Hit, al-Sura and al-Tha'lah.)
 Though the Bani al-Atrash and Bani ‘Amer were the more powerful clans in the governorate, members of the Banu Assaf of Attil, Slaim and Walghah and Bani Abu Ras of al-Ruha historically dominated the judiciary, while the Hajari, Hinnawi and Jarbu families historically provided the Druze community's religious leadership in Qanawat.

 Architecture

 The exclusive use of basalt is characteristic of the Hauran's architecture.
 Examples shown above are (clockwise from the top left): (1) A traditional house in Izra; (2) Remains of a Nabatean-era structure in Umm al-Jimal; (3) The Mamluk-era Fatima Mosque in Bosra; (4) Ruins of the Roman-era Temple of Rabbos in Qanawat.

-The Hauran has its own vernacular architectural tradition, known as the Hawrani style, which is characterized by a number of distinctive factors.
-One of these is the exclusive use of basaltic stone for building material.
+The Hauran has its own vernacular architectural tradition, known as the Hawrani style, which has distinctive characteristics.
+One of these is the exclusive use of basaltic stone as building material.
 Known for its hardness and black color, basalt is readily available throughout the region and until recent decades, was used for nearly all construction work done in the Hauran.
 Due to a lack of timber, basalt took the usual place of wood and was used for doors, window seals and ceilings.
 The reliance upon basalt in the Hauran "formed a truly lithic architecture“, according to the architectural anthropologist Fleming Aalund.